 Maxine Mawhinney brings an incredible 40 years of world class journalism and broadcasting experience.
 She is an extremely skilled interviewer making her an excellent moderator across a myriad of topics.
 She has that rare combination of warmth, knowledge, authority and experience which is the key to an excellent host to make your conference successful.
 She is also an extremely sought after keynote speaker on a wide range of topics from talks reflecting her 20 years as a top BBC journalist and News Anchor covering global events, to inspirational and empowering speeches suitable for a wide range of audiences.
 In 2017 Maxine was confirmed as a senior faculty member at The Karoninska Institute in Stockholm on the Leadership and Communications programme.
+She is also extremely passionate about inclusive education and is a committed supporter of the IEF - Integrated Education Fund in Northern Ireland.

 To book Maxine Mawhinney for your next event, contact us here.